-There are several ways to say your name in Spanish, to say hello or even say goodbye in this language.
-Most of them were presented in two separate lessons, one about Spanish introductions and another about Spanish greetings and farewells.
-This time we are going to focus on how to use these Spanish phrases in real conversations with some basic conversation plus a little of Spanish listening practice.
-The following picture shows an example of a simple introduction in Spanish.
-Click on the picture to enlarge it.
+There are several ways to say your name in Spanish, greet people and say goodbye in Spanish.
+Most of these expressions have been covered in two separate lessons, one teaching how to introduce yourself in Spanish and another about Spanish greetings and farewells.
+This time we are going to focus on how to use these Spanish phrases in real conversations through several examples and a listening practice activity.

-Using greetings and introductions in Spanish in simple conversations
+Simple conversations: using greetings and introductions in Spanish

 |Carlos: Hello!
 My name is Carlos.
 What’s your name?